essic/prez-benchmartdotnet/PITCHME.md

 - BenchmarkDotNet is a highly configurable library for microbenchmark |
 - We do microbenchmark in addition of profiling and other performance related skills |
-- You get for free : process isolation, warmup, statistics, reporting ... |
 - Already widely used, included but not limited : CoreCLR, Roslyn, EntityFrameworkCore, Orleans, Serilog, Autofac ... |
 - There are much more to be said about this library, please check : [https://benchmarkdotnet.org](https://benchmarkdotnet.org) |